 Previously, Amy was the technology and analytics advisor to PCHI in the development of the updated PCHI® Model and the PCHI® Technology Vendor Certification Program.
 Amy has more than 30 years of experience in health technology and consulting, including as the CCO of an early-to-market company focused on community-based care, and as a co-founder of lifeIMAGE, a cloud-based enterprise image exchange platform.
 Amy holds a bachelor’s degree in information systems from the University of Connecticut.

 Mary Martell is the Director of Education and Training for the Pathways Community HUB Institute, has more than 15 years of experience in program development and post-secondary education including leading the development and implementation of a Pathways Community HUB in northeastern Ohio, and serving as an assistant lecturer at the University of Akron.
 Currently enrolled as a doctoral candidate at Youngstown State University, Mary holds a master’s degree in health and human services from The University of Akron.

-Ellie Kaufman, MPH, is assistant to the President & CEO of Pathways Community HUB Institute.
+Ellie Kaufman, MPH, is the Manager of Operations & Certification of Pathways Community HUB Institute.
 Her bachelor and master degrees are from the University of Toledo and the Northwest Ohio Consortium of Public Health.
 She has more than six years of public health experience focused on maternal & child health, community health assessments and company health education.